BLCM/cabinetsorter/README.md

 - Maybe move category list to its own "static" page, so the "Contributing" page doesn't have that huge table before the instructions?
 Or at least move the table down near the bottom?
-- If a README file disappears, the mod page should get updated.
 - Changelogs should only get attached to single-mod dirs.
 - Figure out something to do with, for instance, mopioid's Phaseclock.
 Also Robeth's TimeScale?